 However, knitting the wrong fabric in the wrong direction in the wrong yarn can lead to unflattering results!

 Crochet is much more sculptural and less elastic than knitting, is more portable and can be made in smaller modules, easily linked together later.
 It is more solid and not as stretchy so is better for accessories, jackets and structured garments.
 It is also often used to provide edgings or decorations for other work.
 Crochet tends to use more yarn for the area covered.
 So like knitting, using the wrong yarn, in the wrong design will also probably go wrong!

 How to knit and crochet

-Sorry!
-We cannot teach you in so small a space, but we can make some suggestions:
+We can’t teach you how to do this but we can make some suggestions:

-many of which are run by wool shops.
-You can also find your nearest group via magazines or the
+- Learn from others, friends or family, or by joining a knitting group – many are run by wool shops.
+You can also find your nearest knitting group online or through the Ravelry community.

 - There are plenty of books, too.
 A good starting point is ‘The Knitter’s Bible’ by Claire Crompton, published by David and Charles (ISBN 0 780715 317990).

 - Most local newsagents stock magazines and most of these also have websites.